-Back in March 2012, I published a report called 'Silence on Violence'.
-That was the result of my concerns about the way that the police were adopting a completely dehumanising stance in their policing of sex work in London.
+Back in March 2012, I published a report called 'Silence on Violence'.104 That was the result of my concerns about the way that the police were adopting a completely dehumanising stance in their policing of sex work in London.
 London is my remit and my locus.
 I can't speak for outside London.

 The reason I am delighted to be here is because we are talking about evidence and, unfortunately, the policing of sex work up to this date has been completely devoid of any evidence base, in my opinion.
 For that report, may I say, I am indebted to Tamara Barnett, who was the researcher.
 She effectively wrote it, and I get the kudos - I loved that relationship (laughter)!
 I'm also indebted to many of the people who are here today and have given evidence.
-Nick Mai has already given evidence about the largely fictional percentages of people who are assumed to be trafficked in brothels and on the street.
+I can cut a great chunk out of my speech because Nick Mai is here, and he has already given evidence about the largely fictional percentages of people who are assumed to be trafficked in brothels and on the street.
+And, he said it in a much more engaging accent than mine (laughter).

 So what I am most concerned with is the lack of evidence.
 My concern came as a result of police action to try to prevent human trafficking in advance of the Olympics.
 The police had an additional £500,000 allocated to them in order to catch victims of trafficking.
 Now if they bothered to look at any evidence, they would realise that no great sporting event results in any increase in trafficking whatsoever.
-In the London Borough of Newham, they closed 80 massage parlours and when we asked them what the motivation was behind closing them, one of the officers said "well, we read about [the increase in trafficking] in the Daily Mail so we thought we might as well do it".
+In the London Borough of Newham, they closed 80 massage parlours and when we asked them what the motivation was behind closing them, one of the officers said "well, we read about it [the increase in trafficking] in the Daily Mail so we thought we might as well do it".